plasmatic1/website/projects.md

 * IntelliJ Projects
   * A compilation of most of my older plugin projects, all contained within one repository because they shared some common files :P
   * {% include repo_link.html name="IntellijProjects" %}

-## Miscellaneous

-### BetterWeb

-A browser extension intended to use NLP and neural networks to detect bias in news articles.
-Unfortunately, the project is currently inactive and unfinished.

-* {% include repo_link.html name="BetterWeb" username="betterweb-team" %}